-You can duplicate one or several catalog entries.
-The following example duplicates multiple variants and adds them to another category.
+The following example duplicates a selection of multiple variants and adds them to another category.

-- Expand the catalog tree and go to the desired catalog or category node, so that products and variants you want to duplicate appear in the main listing.
+- Expand the catalog tree and go to the desired catalog or category node, so that products and variants appear in the main listing.

 - In the list, check the boxes of items to be duplicated.

-- Drag your selection to the desired catalog tree location.
+- Drag your selection to the desired location in the catalog tree.

-- The Select Action dialog box appears.
-Click Duplicate.
-The selected entries are duplicated in the desired location.
+- Click Duplicate in the Select Action dialog box.
+The selected catalog entries are duplicated in the desired location.

-You also can use the List menu's Copy and Paste options to duplicate multiple entries, or the Context menu's Copy and Paste options to duplicate a catalog entry.
+You also can use the Copy and Paste options in the List menu to duplicate multiple entries, or the Copy and Paste options in the Context menu to duplicate a single catalog entry.
 See Product categorization for information about moving and linking catalog entries.